Marco Bueno

-Marco Antonio Bueno Ontiveros (born 31 March 1994) is a Mexican professional footballer who plays as a forward.
+Marco Antonio Bueno Ontiveros (born 31 March 1994) is a Mexican former professional footballer who played as a forward.

 Club career

 CF Pachuca

 Born in Culiacán, Bueno started his career in the youth system of CF Pachuca.
-He was loaned to Leon during the Liga Ascenso Clausura 2011 season and made only one appearance as a starter but was subbed off after 58 minutes without having scored.
+He was loaned to Leon during the Liga Ascenso Clausura 2011 season.
+He only made one appearance as a starter, but was subbed off after 58 minutes without having scored.
 He returned to Pachuca at the end of the season.
-He made his official debut for CF Pachuca on 8 October 2011 against Chiapas on 83rd minute for Mauro Cejas on the 12th match of the Apertura 2011.
+He made his official debut for CF Pachuca on 8 October 2011 against Chiapas, as sub in the 83rd minute for Mauro Cejas on the 12th matchday of the Apertura 2011.

-On the Clausura 2012 Bueno played 2 minutes in the 0-0 Draw against Santos Laguna on the 1st match of the tournament on 7 January 2012.
+In the Clausura 2012 Bueno played 2 minutes in the 0-0 draw against Santos Laguna on the first matchday of the tournament on 7 January 2012.
 Bueno scored his first two goals the following week against Puebla on the 2nd match of the tournament.

 Estudiantes Tecos

-Marco Bueno was loaned out to Estudiantes Tecos from CF Pachuca on 1 January 2014.
+Bueno was loaned out to Estudiantes Tecos from CF Pachuca on 1 January 2014.
 He went on to help Estudiantes Tecos win the playoffs and enter a chance to get promoted to top division, Liga MX, but lost the promotion game against Leones Negros on penalties.

 Deportivo Toluca F.C.

-Marco Bueno was loaned from CF Pachuca to Toluca.
+Bueno was loaned from CF Pachuca to Toluca.
 He has played in 2 friendly preseason matches against Mineros De Zacatecas which resulted as a loss.
 The next pre-season friendly he was in was against Queretaro FC which ended up as a tie.
-Bueno made his league debut for Toluca being substituted in for Richard Ortiz in the 73 minute against Club Leon in a 2–3 loss.
+Bueno made his league debut for Toluca being substituted in for Richard Ortiz in the 73 minute against Club Leon in a 2–3 defeat.

 Club León

-Pachuca loaned Marco Bueno back to Leon, this time in Liga MX for the 2015–16 season.
+Pachuca loaned Bueno back to Leon, this time in Liga MX for the 2015–16 season.
 He was given the number 11 shirt.
 On 12 September, Bueno came off the bench at minute 57 and scored his first goal with Leon at minute 75 losing to Chiapas.